Here are five ways to spend the festive season in Ireland.

 One of the prettiest is Belfast’s Christmas Market, perfectly placed in front of a festive and perennially handsome City Hall.
 In Kerry, Killarney hosts an open-air affair while Waterford’s Winterval hosts a traditional Christmas market in the city.

-Dublin has a floating market, no less: the Docklands 12 days of Christmas festival is moored over George’s Dock in the city centre.
-Come for the gifts, stay for mulled wine, hot chocolate and live music.
 In Galway, Eyre Square turns winter wonderland for the Galway Continental Christmas Market.
 Bring comfy shoes for the dancing, and an appetite for food chalets.
+Come for the gifts, stay for mulled wine, hot chocolate and live music.

 2. Meet Santa – and his reindeer

 Did you know the Mourne Mountains is Santa’s official residence in Ireland?
 You can meet him in this secluded cottage and even see the elves working away in the workshop.
 In Mount Stewart, Santa (or Santy, as we sometimes call him) has kindly put together a woodland trail for excited children to burn off some energy.

 What of Santa’s helpers?
 Dublin’s Phoenix Park is a playground of deer, and each Christmas the park offers the chance to meet some members of Bambi’s herd and hear a talk given by the park’s keepers.
 The spirit of Christkindl will take over Downpatrick, as St Patrick’s Square is overrun with characters from Christmas Past, Present and Future.

 The Christmas lights on Dublin’s Grafton Street shines like so many Christmas wishes, and shopping underneath them is a treat.
 For crafts and design in the city, steer your deer to Powerscourt Townhouse Centre’s loft market and design centre.
 The centre is also home to a magical Father Christmas Work Room, where you can meet Santa in an 18th-century style den.